cakemanager/cakephp-cakemanager/README.md

 Documentation
 -------------

-For documentation, as well as tutorials, see the [documentation](http://cakemanager.readthedocs.org) on Read The Docs.
+For documentation, as well as tutorials, go to http://cakemanager.org.

-Our website will be released soon.
-The documentation will be available there!
-Keep up: http://cakemanager.org.

 Support
 -------